djbrieck/brieckspro/content/posts/update-github-password-windows/index.md

 draft: false
 ---

-Using github on windows in a corporate environment currently has a quirk for me, when the password gets changed on a corporate schedule. github stops working when you try to do a push.
+Using GitHub on windows in a corporate environment currently has a quirk for me, when the password gets changed on a corporate schedule.
+GitHub stops working when you try to do a push.
 I will see

     git push
     remote: Invalid username or password.
     fatal: Authentication failed for 'https://github....

-... is your corporate domain for your internal private github
+... is your corporate domain for your internal private GitHub

 The fix is open "Credential Manager" program.